XarrrdaS/main/Vivende/README.md

 However, I cannot upload all those Website files.<br>
 Below I attached some screenshots and link for their site.<br>
 https://www.vivende.pl/<br><br>
-Here you have screenshoot how the message from their site look in the mailbox:<br>
+Here's a screenshot of what the message from their site looks like in your mailbox:<br>
 ![image](https://github.com/XarrrdaS/main/assets/94650404/95742fd3-5729-477f-934e-47eaab02db47)